SpikeInterface/spikeinterface/doc/how_to/unsigned_to_signed.rst

     recording = se.read_intan('path/to/my/file.rhd', stream_id='0')
     # to get a signed version of our Recording we use the following function
     recording_signed = spre.unsigned_to_signed(recording)
-    # we can use all functions that we used previously in our scripts
+    # we can now apply any preprocessing functions like normal, e.g.
     recording_filtered = spre.bandpass_filter(recording_signed)